 Katy Perry Shows Major Love For Frenemy Taylor Swift On ‘Idol’: ‘I Love Her As A Songwriter’

 Did Katy Perry just put an end to her longstanding feud with Taylor Swift on ‘American Idol’!?
+Take a look!

-Katy Perry, 33, has already had several unforgettable moments on American Idol but we think she just topped herself!
-She addressed all the shadiness that’s been flying back and forth between her and Taylor Swift, 28!
-Fellow judge Luke Bryan, 41, asked a contestant if there’s a musician that they look up to.
+Katy Perry, 33, has already had several unforgettable moments on American Idol this season but we think she just topped herself!
+Katy just addressed all the shadiness that’s been flying back and forth between her and Taylor Swift, 28, over the years!
+During the show, fellow judge Luke Bryan, 41, asked a contestant if there’s a musician that they look up to.
 His answer?
 “I’m sorry for this, Katy…Taylor Swift.
 I love Taylor Swift.”
 That’s when Katy offered this response: “Oh, you don’t have to be sorry…I love her as a songwriter as well.”

 The feud continues! @katyperry throws SHADE on @taylorswift13 on @AmericanIdol #AmericanIdol pic.twitter.com/IBut9mAkhn